Who can apply for the Course Approval?

-The Label is granted to courses reviewed in detail and proposed by European Member Societies of the EFC, or supported by the European Member Societies, who are responsible for the course content and delivery.
+The Approval is granted to courses reviewed in detail and proposed by European Member Societies of the EFC, or European developed courses supported by the European Member Societies, who are responsible for the course content and delivery.

 The course has to be focused on corrosion, corrosion prevention, or corrosion protection, and properly governed.

-How can a Member Society apply for the Label?
+How can a Member Society apply for the Course Approval?

 The application of a Member Society comprises submission of a questionnaire on the course governance, which can be downloaded from this site.